What are the four categories of Safeguarding Children?

 Point to be noted that these categories are not mutually exclusive, and children may risk experiencing harm or abuse across multiple categories.
 It’s also important to recognise that abuse and neglect can have lifelong consequences for a child’s physical and emotional well-being.
 Effective safeguarding measures are essential for protecting children and ensuring their safety and well-being.
 Learn how to identify symptoms of neglect or abuse in children through the Safeguarding Children from Abuse course.

-What are examples of safeguarding policies?
+What are examples of Safeguarding Policies?

 Safeguarding policies are guidelines that organisations can use to help ensure the safety and well-being of children and young people.
 The specific policies that are included in a safeguarding framework may vary depending on the organisation and the context in which they work, but some common examples of safeguarding policies include: